AdrianKubica/rest_api_rec/README.md

     - django security keys and so on
 - keep in mind that its risky to keep and send those information's to Github repository.

-You should consider to use Host OS environment variables and load those variables to specific Dockerfiles with `ENV VARIABLE_NAME ${VARIABLE_NAME}` syntax.
+You should consider to use Host OS environment variables and load those variables to specific Dockerfiles with:
+`ENV VARIABLE_NAME ${VARIABLE_NAME}` syntax.

 Questions:
 ----------